Please check this page often for latest updates on the 8th annual SAS conference.

 Rachael E. Jack

-2021 SAS Conference Program Chair
+2021 SAS Conference Chair of the Program Committee

 Showcasing the latest research in a topic of special interest selected by the current SAS President.